Ursa Major Space Station SST-282

 The Ursa Major SPACE STATION is an advanced signal processor using time delay techniques to transform a mono source into a new, stereo, output signal.
 It is as different from earlier delay units as the complex reverberant sound of a room is from a single repeat of a sound slapping off a wall.

-Where traditional DDL’s have only one or two taps, the Ursa Major SPACE STATION has many–eight are used only for listening, and are called Audition Delay Taps, while others are used to synthesize reverberation and echo.
+Where traditional DDL’s have only one or two taps, the Ursa Major Space Station has many–eight are used only for listening, and are called Audition Delay Taps, while others are used to synthesise reverberation and echo.
 The SST-282 can be compared to a special multi-head tape recorder, operating with a loop of tape 255ms long.

 The tape corresponds to the SST-282’s digital memory, and the multiple playback heads to its multiple taps.
 The eight Audition Delay Taps are placed along this imaginary piece of tape to a resolution of one ms, and can be re-positioned at will to any of 16 pre-programmed patterns.
 You have continuous control over another tap, the Echo tap, which can be set from t to 255ms and fed back to the input to create the traditional effects of tape loops.